Welcome aboard Solidworks, Rewritten!

 I have decided to rewrite this article.
 I wrote the original article in 2013 when I saw that Solidworks had released Solidworks Mechanical Conceptual.
 You can read the original article here.
 It is a much more thorough look on the implementation of direct edit in other packages.

 My whole focus on this product was the promise of a new level of compatibility.
-This was actually the first new product from a major CAD company that showed interest in increasing the flexibility of solid model design with integrated history and direct editing functionality.
+This was actually the first new product from a major CAD company that showed interest in increasing the flexibility of solid model design with integrated history and direct editing functionality in a single model environment.
 It was an obvious statement that they could not add this incredible level of design flexibility to Solidworks proper.
 I thought this was the next step from Dassault to offer a new 3D CAD design program to replace SW, moving 3D CAD closer to standardization.

 I was very encouraged.
 I have been beating the direct edit drum for decades.
 Mechanical Conceptual also included the Single Model Environment, which is by far the most productive design environment even surpassing the incredibly flexible integrated history/direct editing.